Course Outline

 Configuring Windows Server 2019 Networking

-- Deploying a Domain Name System (DNS)
+- Setting up a Domain Name System (DNS) to facilitate domain name resolution and improve network performance.

 Managing Workstations